Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 Before they begin a DUI investigation, Nevada law enforcement officers must have a reasonable suspicion that you are under the influence.
 Reasons why an officer might reasonably suspect you of DUI include (but are not limited to):

-- Your driving pattern (e.g., weaving, driving too slowly, making wide turns);
+- An erratic driving pattern (e.g., weaving, swerving, driving too slowly, making wide turns, and other traffic violations);

 - You fumble when producing your license and registration;